-Should we gauge the direction of currency strength and weakness while keeping an eye on remarks by key figures in the U.S.?
+Should we try to gauge the direction of currency strength and weakness while keeping an eye on remarks by key figures in the U.S.?

 14.04.2026